MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.CloudCommunications/Send-MgCommunicationOnlineMeetingVirtualAppointmentReminderSm.md

 Send an SMS reminder to external attendees for a Teams virtual appointment.
 This feature requires Teams premium and attendees must have a valid United States phone number to receive SMS notifications.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Send-MgBetaCommunicationOnlineMeetingVirtualAppointmentReminderSm](/powershell/module/Microsoft.Graph.Beta.CloudCommunications/Send-MgBetaCommunicationOnlineMeetingVirtualAppointmentReminderSm?view=graph-powershell-beta)

 ## SYNTAX

 ### SendExpanded (Default)